Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Experiments

 \subsection{Metrics}

 Depending on the experiments for comparison purposes, we report 3 different metrics.
 The adjusted rand index (ARI,~\citealp{hubert_comparing_1985}) describes how close the clustering is to the classes, with a correction to random guesses.
-The variable selection error rate (VSER), for instance used by~\citet{celeux_comparing_2014}, describes the percentage of variables that the model erroneously omitted or accepted, thus the lower the better.
+The variable selection error rate (VSER), for instance used by~\citet{celeux_comparing_2014}, describes the percentage of variables that the model erroneously omitted or accepted, therefore the lower the better.
 We finally report the correct variable rate (CVR) which describes how many of the expected variables were selected: higher is better.
 For example, a model selecting all variables of a dataset with $d$ variables and $d^\prime$ good variables will get a CVR of 100\% and a VSER of $1-\frac{d^\prime}{d}$.
-All metrics are written in percentage form.